Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  2. Expand the category for the device with the recently installed driver.
  3. Right-click on the device and select “Uninstall device”.
  4. Check the box “Delete the driver software for this device” (if available) and click “Uninstall”.
+Or for something you can't acces to the normal safe mode, try Safe mode with CMD:
+ 1. Dism /image:C:\ /Get-Drivers
+ 2. DISM /Image:C:\ /Remove-Driver /Driver:not_working_driver.inf (replace not_working_driver for the driver that isn't working).
+ 3. And you need to see something like that:
+    	Found 1 driver package (s) to remove.
+	Removing 1 of 1 – not_working_driver.inf: The driver package was successfully removed.
+	The operation completed successfully.
 ### System Restore

 If you recently created a system restore point before installing the driver, you can restore Windows to that point: